PCDMZ-DEV/Sleek/Sleek/README.md

 ## Known Issues

 * Registration and Password Recovery are unfinished and first on the list for completion.
+* User passwords are plain text and will not be hashed until the next release.
 * Paginated lists do not yet track their current page number.
 On returning from a detail form, you will return to page one.
 * Currently, there are no custom validation attributes.
 Several will be added as the project progresses.
 (Model validation)
 * The project is compatible with ASP.NET Core identity, but does not use the built-in tables for role management.